-Anyhow, in theory either the parties or the cause of action of the agreement should have a close connection with the choice of the governing law by the parties.
+Anyhow, in theory either the parties or the cause of action of the agreement should have a close connection with the parties' choice of governing law.

 In case of eventual disputes between two domestic parties, the selection of Shari'ah principles as the governing law of the agreement, might present difficulties in being accepted as such by the court.